Fitzroy Football Club: Fitzroy's time in the AFL ends

 Talk of the death of the club due to financial troubles occurred as early as 1986.
 In 1989 the directors agreed to amalgamation with equally troubled Footscray to form the Fitzroy Bulldogs, but a fightback from Footscray supporters, in which almost two million dollars was raised in three weeks, averted the merger.
 At other times, joining with Melbourne or relocating to Brisbane was suggested.
 As well as trying several fund-raising ventures, the Lions experimented with playing four home matches in Tasmania in 1991 and 1992 to avoid a takeover bid by the Brisbane Bears but lost money in the process.
-In 1994, the club moved its home matches to Western Oval, its fourth match-day home ground in 10 years.
+In 1994, the club moved its home matches to Western Oval (later Whitten Oval), its fourth match-day home ground in 10 years.
 Amid uncertainties about the financial future of the club, its on-field performances continued to deteriorate, to the point where the Lions finished last by a long way in 1995 and 1996, winning just three matches in those seasons combined.
 With financial and on–field performance issues plaguing the club and with due to enter the AFL in 1997 requiring a team to either merge or fold to make way for them, the writing for Fitzroy was on the wall.

 On 28 June 1996, the Nauru Insurance Company, a creditor of the Fitzroy Football Club, appointed Michael Brennan to administer the affairs of the Fitzroy Football Club to ensure a loan of A$1.25 million was to be repaid.
 During the 1996 season, there were fears that the club would collapse in mid-season due to its lack of cash.
 This was averted when the AFL guaranteed funds to Fitzroy to allow the club to continue in the competition for the remainder of 1996.

 Fitzroy had been in merger discussions with several teams, but discussions were most advanced with North Melbourne.
 By the beginning of July 1996, the club had agreed to arrangements to become the North Fitzroy Kangaroos Football Club.
 Negotiations for elements such as club colours, guernsey and song were to be settled by the morning of 4 July by the Fitzroy board.

 However, later that afternoon the administrator of Fitzroy, who had been appointed to temporarily replace the Fitzroy board, agreed to merge the club's AFL operations with the Brisbane Bears, with the agreement of the AFL commission and a majority vote of the AFL's constituent clubs.
 The Brisbane Bears would then change their name to Brisbane Bears-Fitzroy Football Club (trading as Brisbane Lions), playing at The Gabba in the Brisbane suburb of Woolloongabba.
 The arrangement ensured that all creditors were repaid, at least eight Fitzroy players were to be selected by the Brisbane Lions before the 1996 National Draft and three Fitzroy representatives were to be on Brisbane's 11-member board.
 None of the three Fitzroy representatives, Laurie Serafini, David Lucas and Ken Levy, chosen to serve on Brisbane's board, were Fitzroy directors at that time.